AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Quick_Start_Define_a_Data_View.md

 2019-10-21T20:00:00.0000000Z,WS_WINT,WS_WINT,"Weather, High Resolution, Gen2",Winterthur,109,2.501105722,3,,WS_ROSE,WS_ROSE,"Weather, Low Resolution, Gen1",Rosecliff,139,,,14.76498991,WS_BILT,WS_BILT,"Weather, High Resolution, Gen1",Biltmore,157,,,32.41209639
 ```

-## Section the data view
+## Group the data view
-One way to disambiguate the data items is to “section” them, which amounts to partitioning them based on a value.
-For example, metadata:Site as the sectioner might yield sections of Biltmore, Rosecliff, and Winterthur, each containing the data items associated with that Site.
+One way to disambiguate the data items is to “group” them, which amounts to partitioning them based on a value.
+For example, metadata:Site as the grouping field might yield groups of Biltmore, Rosecliff, and Winterthur, each containing the data items associated with that Site.

-You may use multiple sectioners.
-This is effectively “section by X then Y then Z”
+You may use multiple grouping fields.
+This is effectively “group by X then Y then Z”

-Sectioners are a property of the data view, and are an array of `Field` objects.
-This means the same Field objects contained in the available or included field sets may be reused directly as sectioners.
+Grouping fields are a property of the data view, and are an array of `Field` objects.
+This means the same Field objects contained in the available or included field sets may be reused directly as grouping fields.

 ### Action
-Sectioning by metadata is likely to be most satisfying, but here, start with sectioning by data item id.
-In the `DataView` object, copy the field with `{ Source: “Metadata”, Keys: [ "Site" ] }`, and add it to the array of `.Sectioners`.
+Grouping by metadata is likely to be most satisfying, but here, start with grouping by data item id.
+In the `DataView` object, copy the field with `{ Source: “Metadata”, Keys: [ "Site" ] }`, and add it to the array of `.GroupingFields`.
 ```json
 PUT /api/v1-preview/Tenants/{tenantId}/Namespaces/{namespaceId}/DataViews/quickstart
 {